getCUJO/QoOID/draft-olden-ippm-qoo.md

 NRPoU
 {0p=500,99p=1000ms}

-Of course, it is possible to specify network requirements for Example.com with multiple NRP/NRPoU, for different quality levels (resolutions) or one/two way video and so on.
+Of course, it is possible to specify network requirements for Example.com with multiple NRP/NRPoU, for different quality levels, one/two way video, and so on.
 Then one can calculate the QoO at each level.

 # Known Weaknesses and open questions
 We have described a way of simplifying how the network requirements of applications can be compared to quality attenuation measurements.
 The simplification introduces several artifacts that may or may not be significant.
 If new information emerges that indicate other tradeoffs are more fit for our purpose, we should switch before this Internet Draft moves further.
 In this section we discuss some known limitations.